-A laptop case holding the laptop and its accessories are only acceptable as a 2nd item of carry-on baggage if aircraft safety restrictions permit (sufficient storage space on board).
+A laptop case holding the laptop and its accessories are only acceptable as a 2nd item of carry-on baggage if aircraft safety restrictions permit (sufficient storage space onboard).
 An operator may deny carriage of one or more items of carry-on baggage.
-The maximum permissible weight for a 2nd item of carry-on baggage is shown in table:
+The maximum permissible weight for a 2nd item of carry-on baggage is shown in the table:

 In general, carrying dangerous goods in check-in and carry-on baggage on board an aircraft is prohibited.
 Due to the specific nature of these goods, they can even pose dangers to humans, animals, the environment and (flight) safety in small amounts.

 It is not allowed to carry dangerous goods or other forbidden items on board an aircraft.
 Be advised that items such as ammunition, unloaded guns, empty ammunition clips, etc. could cause problems with other airport authorities (transit flights, stations and route, overnight stops, etc.)

 - Combustible solids (e.g. heating components of the Meals Ready to Eat (MRE), Esbit cubes and “strike anywhere” matches);

 - Oxygenated materials (like peroxides, bleach, several adhesives and glues);